 Do you know what you want in life so you aren’t spending money trying to impress people who might out-impress you tomorrow anyway?
 Keeping up with the Joneses is a true trap for physicians, and the likelihood of knowing that’s true for you and/or your peers is unfortunately really high.
 Maybe it’s time to understand why this is an important lesson to learn right now wherever you are in your financial journey.
-To gain a solid perspective on how to balance your time versus money, the “millionaire next door,” Rocky Lalvani, is a good place to begin I’d think!
+To gain a solid perspective on how to balance your time vs. money, the “millionaire next door,” Rocky Lalvani, is a good place to begin I’d think!

-Rocky Lalvani, Founder of Richer Soul, spends time with us to talk about time versus money.
-The discussion is a quality-derivative in terms of living a life you don’t have to struggle to maintain.
+Rocky Lalvani, Founder of Richer Soul, spends time with us to talk about time vs. money.
+The discussion is a quality derivative in terms of living a life you don’t have to struggle to maintain.
 He beautifully expresses the financial challenges experienced by physicians—a demographic naturally at the benefit of an income surge at a certain point in their medical careers.
 With this advantage, Rocky explains, it is easy to lose focus on how one is spending their money and recommends creating a substantive life rather than a superficial and meaningless one.

 Avoid the “keeping up with Joneses” trap and keep tabs on how to balance your time versus money.